Harriet Wakeman

 Public and Administrative

 Harriet is an experienced and highly sought after public law practitioner.
 She is frequently instructed in high profile judicial review claims in the Administrative Court, both led and unled, and she acts in appeals before the Upper Tribunal, Court of Appeal and Supreme Court.
-She acts for claimants, defendants and intervening parties, and represents detained clients through Bail for Immigration Detainees.
+She acts for claimants, defendants and intervening parties, and represents detained clients pro bono through Bail for Immigration Detainees.
 Harriet developed her strong interest in public law whilst working as the stagiaire to Judge Christopher Vajda at the European Court of Justice in Luxembourg before coming to the Bar.
 Harriet accepts instructions in a broad range of public law cases including cases concerning: national security law, human rights law, welfare and social security law, immigration law (including unlawful detention), European Union law, healthcare law, education law and disciplinary law.
+She has particular expertise in cases involving the Withdrawal Agreement and/or with an EU law dimension.
+Harriet co-authored the Article 3 ECHR chapter of Human Rights Law and Practice (Lexis Nexis, 1st Edition 2025).

 Notable recent and current instructions include:

-• R (Imam) v London Borough of Croydon: Counsel for Crisis (led by Justin Bates) in an intervention before the Supreme Court which concerns the nature of the duty owed by local authorities to homeless people, and specifically, the relief that should be granted after a local authority has breached its “full” homelessness duty.
+• R (Imam) v London Borough of Croydon [2023] UKSC 45: Harriet represented the charity Crisis (led by Justin Bates KC) in an intervention before the Supreme Court which concerned the nature of the duty owed by local authorities to homeless people, and specifically, the relief that should be granted after a local authority has breached its “full” homelessness duty.

-• Counsel for the Secretary of State for Health and Social Care (led by Samantha Broadfoot KC) in a judicial review challenge concerning errors in Covid-19 PCR testing at the Immensa laboratory in Wolverhampton.
+• Judicial review challenge concerning errors in Covid-19 PCR testing at the Immensa laboratory in Wolverhampton (led by Samantha Broadfoot KC).

 Public Inquiries and Inquests